2018 Wisconsin elections: State Circuit Courts

+Ballot measures

-Constitutional Amendment
+Constitutional amendment

 In the Spring election, Wisconsin voters strongly rejected an amendment to the Constitution of Wisconsin which would have abolished the office of State Treasurer of Wisconsin.

-County and city
+Local elections

 Cannabis advisory questions

 Voters in eleven Wisconsin counties approved non-binding referendums expressing support for legalizing medical cannabis, and voters in six counties approved non-binding referendums expressing support for legalizing recreational cannabis.
 The support for medical cannabis ranged from 67.1% in Clark County to 88.5% in Kenosha County, while support for recreational cannabis ranged from 60.2% in Racine county to 76.4% in Dane County.
 The 16 counties that weighed in accounted for over half the state's population.

-Post-Election
+Post-election

-Accusations of Gerrymandering
+Accusations of gerrymandering

 In the weeks following the election, Wisconsin's legislative districts came under wide scrutiny as an example of gerrymandering due to the fact that while Republicans won a fairly wide majority in the Wisconsin State Assembly, the Democrats garnered nearly 9 percent more of the overall statewide vote.
 In addition, Wisconsin was notable for being the only state in the 2018 elections where Republicans won a majority of the state's seats in the U.S. House while Democrats won a majority of the overall votes.

-Lame Duck Legislative Session
+Lame duck legislative session

 Early in December 2018, a special legislative session was called by outgoing Governor Scott Walker to pass a series of bills to limit the powers of Governor-elect Tony Evers, whom Walker had lost to in the election, as well as incoming State attorney general Josh Kaul.

 Other bills being considered included restrictions on early voting and the passage of Medicaid work requirements, which Walker had previously held off on due to the election.
 A similar law restricting early voting that was passed several years prior had been ruled as unconstitutional.

 The bills were widely denounced by Democrats and others as a “power grab.”
 Congresswoman Gwen Moore of Wisconsin's 4th district described the move as a “coup” that “hijacked the voters’ will.”
 Lawsuits were filed by Evers and various labor unions almost immediately after Walker signed the bills into law.